 ARIT maintains research two research centers in Turkey, one in Istanbul and one in Ankara.
 Each

-ARIT research center provides a research library open to the public,
+ARIT research center provides a research library open to the public and

 with practical and official concerns.
 With the directors' help, ARITs counterpart

-organization in Istanbul, the Türk Amerikan Ilmi Arastırmalar Derneği, provides the opportunity for direct contact with
+organizations, two branches of the Türk Amerikan Ilmi Arastırmalar Derneği, in Istanbul and Ankara offer opportunities for direct contact with

 the Turkish scholarly community.